 top of page

-Neighborhood Creek Cleanup
+Neighborhood Creek and Trail Cleanup

-In Spring 2023, at the annual meeting, city officials visited with neighbors about the tributary of Wolf Pen Creek that runs behind Ashburn Ave.
-Concerns were raised about flooding along the southern block of Ashburn, which some property owners felt was happening because of debris in the creek.
+In 2003, at the annual meeting, city officials met with the association members about flooding along the southern block of Ashburn, which some property owners felt was happening because of debris in the creek.
 The association agreed to host meetings of interested parties to discuss what collaborative efforts may be possible to ensure better water flow through the creek and what roles the city, the College Station ISD, and property owners may have in relation to this issue.
+A second concern was the condition of the Kiwanis Trail, which neighbors felt needed attention.

 Maps of the creek and property lines along Ashburn